wendara-org/wendara-ci-actions/README.md

 ### Java Backend (`reusable-java-backend.yml`)

-End‑to‑end CI pipeline for Java 21 + Gradle + Spring Boot with quality checks, image publishing and sync PR.
+End‑to‑end CI pipeline for Java 21 + Gradle + Spring Boot with quality checks, image publishing, sync PR, and a final pipeline summary.

 **What it does**